 His good deed accomplished, he moved off to the inn, intending only to stop long enough to post a few letters and inquire after business at the inn.
 The innkeeper’s husband was a polite but somewhat obtuse sort of man who could be relied on to always reveal a little too much about the number and nature of guests at the inn.

 This man, Jacob, was typical of most of the ordinary folk in town – unguarded, curious, and a bit free with talk.
-Jacob related quite a bit of information without much thought.
+Jacob related a considerable bit of information without much thought.
 “We have a new boarder as well as a few other persons who came in just this morning.
 They are ordinary sort of folk, most likely trying to make their way north or with business at the guild hall.”
 He shrugged.
-Neither profit or merriment was likely expected from these guests.
+Neither profit nor merriment was likely expected from these guests.
 “However,” Jacob perked up slightly.
 “There is a lady from the north.”
 He whispered somewhat loudly, “Has a nice figure, I think.”
-The old man winked broadly, clearly aware of Giles’ reputation as a ladykiller.
+The old man winked broadly, clearly aware of Giles’ reputation as a lady-killer.

 “Really,” Giles shivered at this unexpected news.
 He did not quite expect to have new people in town to investigate.
 The weather should have deterred travelers from entering the town.
 He would have to make sure he hurried his message off and returned as quickly as possible.
 He did not want to leave Wolfram alone very long.